-- 5.1 Parents will have the opportunity to express a minimum of three preferences, rank them in order and give a reason for that preference. - 5.2 A Primary Education and Secondary Education booklet is available for parents and comprehensive information is published on the Council's website. - 5.3 Applications should be submitted by the published closing date. - 5.4 Applications with exceptional social or medical grounds must be supported by independent professional evidence.
-The Advisory Group for Admissions will consider applications and evidence and make recommendations to Cabinet Portfolio Holder, who will grant priority 2 to applications deemed to have exceptional social or medical reasons. - 5.5 All children whose education, health and care plan names a school must be admitted.
+- 5.1 Parents will have the opportunity to express a minimum of three preferences, rank them in order and give a reason for that preference. - 5.2 A Primary Education and Secondary Education booklet is available for parents and comprehensive information is published on the Council's website. - 5.3 Applications should be submitted by the published closing date. - 5.4 Applications with 'exceptional social or medical grounds' must be supported by independent professional evidence.
+The Advisory Group for Admissions will consider applications and evidence and make recommendations to Cabinet Portfolio Holder, who will grant priority 2 to applications deemed to have exceptional social or medical reasons.
+Requests for 'exceptional social or medical grounds' can only be submitted once per academic year. - 5.5 All children whose education, health and care plan names a school must be admitted.
 This will reduce the number of places at that school.
-The START Team process these applications. - 5.6 The home address is the place where the child is permanently resident with his or her parents.
+The EHCP Team process these applications. - 5.6 The home address is the place where the child is permanently resident with his or her parents.
 If care is shared between two parents, parents will need to provide a copy of the court order defining the arrangement.
 In the absence of a court order, we will use the address of the parent who is in receipt of the child benefit.
-Parents will need to send a copy of your child benefit award for the last two years. - 5.7 All applications are subject to address checks.
+Parents will need to send a copy of your child benefit award for the last two years.

-- 5.8 All offers of school places, for children resident in Solihull who applied by the closing date, will be made by us on the published offer date. - 5.9 We will tell parents which school can be offered.
+- 5.7 All applications are subject to address checks. - 5.8 All offers of school places, for children resident in Solihull who applied by the closing date, will be made by us on the published offer date. - 5.9 We will tell parents which school can be offered.
 If a place cannot be offered a reason for refusal will be given.
 Parents will have the right of appeal. - 5.10 Any preference ranked lower than the school offered will be withdrawn. - 5.11 Parents are asked to accept or decline the offer within two weeks. - 5.12 The places that are offered are provisional and are dependent upon the circumstances of the application remaining unchanged until the child has started the school.
 It is important that parents provide us with any information relating to changes in circumstances, as soon as they occur.
-If a house move or fraudulent information means that the child is no longer entitled to the place it will be withdrawn.
+If a house move or fraudulent information means that the child is no longer entitled to the place it will be withdrawn. - 5.13 If a place has been fraudulently obtained a place can be withdrawn after a child has started at the school.